 Information and guidance for the maritime sector.

-New Zealand’s maritime border will reopen to foreign-flagged vessels, including cruise ships, at 11:59pm 31 July 2022.
-Details of any updates to the requirements that have been imposed to contain and control the spread of COVID-19 will be provided as they become available.
+New Zealand’s maritime border reopened to foreign-flagged vessels, including cruise ships, at 11:59pm 31 July 2022.

 More information for small craft and private yachts is now available from the New Zealand Customs Service.